 The first markets to try Wendy's black bean burgers were Salt Lake City, Utah, Columbus, Ohio, and Columbia, South Carolina.
 The stunt performer and animal rights activist Steve-O was a noted campaigner supporting Wendy's placing a vegan sandwich on their menu.

-I love supporting all-vegetarian and all-vegan businesses as much as possible, but national chains also need to be encouraged to offer meat-free options.
-I figure, if it's good enough for PeTA to support, it's good enough for me!
+There are differing philosophies among those on a plant-based diet.
+Some say "support it or lose it."
+While supporting all-vegetarian and all-vegan businesses as much as possible, they want to encourage national chains to offer meat-free options.
+If it's good enough for People for the Ethical Treatment of Animals (PETA) to support, it's good enough for them.

-With 14 grams of protein and just 10 grams of fat (without the cheese and Parmesan ranch sauce), the Wendy's black bean burger isn't too bad of a choice if you need a quick vegetarian or vegan meal on the run, or if you're accompanying non-vegan friends out for a bite to eat.
+With 14 grams of protein and just 10 grams of fat (without the cheese and Parmesan ranch sauce), the Wendy's black bean burger wasn't too bad of a choice if you needed a quick vegetarian or vegan meal on the run, or if you were accompanying non-vegan friends out for a bite to eat.

-And yes, they cook the veggie burger on a separate oven, so the patty isn't grilled on the same surface as the regular meat burgers, and avoids touching any leftover meat juices.
+They cooked the veggie burger on a separate oven so the patty wasn't grilled on the same surface as the regular meat burgers, thus avoiding touching any leftover meat juices.